Descanonge/tomate/doc/source/tutorial.rst

 This is done by standardized functions.
-There are a number of pre-existing functions that can be found in :mod:`scan_library<data_loader.scan_library>`, but user-defined function can also be used.
+There are a number of pre-existing functions that can be found in :mod:`scan_library<data_loader.scan_library>`, but user-defined functions can also be used.
 Here, all coordinates values are found in the netCDF files, we use an existing function::